hug-sch/vse-docs/video_sequencer/preview/header.rst

 Display Mode
 ............

-With the Display Mode button, you can choose between a (default) Image Preview or a Luma Waveform, a Chroma Vectorscope or a Histogram view of the rendered image at the current frame.
+Mode to show different aspects of the composite result, for the current frame:

 Image Preview
    The Image Preview mode shows you what the resulting video will look like when rendered.
 This is the default working mode.